 Loyola University partners with Ochsner Health System to operate our health clinic.
 Our student health team follows protocols established by Ochsner, Louisiana Department of Health, and the CDC.
 Our model has changed to appointment only instead of walk-in/first come first serve.
 Students will be required to complete virtual paperwork prior to arrival and follow these guidelines for the appointments:

 - No visitors or friends will be allowed in the clinic with you.

 - You must wear a face mask to enter the clinic and keep the mask on unless advised otherwise.

 Should I contact SHS if I experience COVID-19 symptoms?

-Yes.
-Students experiencing COVID symptoms should call Student Health Services (SHS) at 504.865.3326 for a telephone screening, available Monday – Friday from 8:30 a.m. – 4:45 p.m.
-SHS will determine whether COVID testing is indicated.
-While waiting for the results, students should self-isolate in place.
-After hours or on weekends, students who are symptomatic should contact the Ochsner Help Line at 1.800.232.5257, utilize Oscher’s COVID testing site.
+Yes, students experiencing COVID symptoms should call SHS at 504.865.3326 for a telephone screening, available M–F from 8:30 a.m. – 4:45 p.m.
+SHS will determine whether COVID testing is indicated and schedule a time for the student to get tested at the clinic.
+After hours or on weekends, students who are symptomatic should contact the Ochsner COVID info hotline at 844.888.2772.

 How will I meet with my counselor?

 The University Counseling Center (UCC) offers remote counseling for Loyola students in the state of Louisiana.
 In-person appointments are available as safety permits.
 All visitors to the UCC must follow appropriate public health protocols.